standard/ts-standard/README.md

 - `npm run lint` checks for code errors and format according to [ts-standard](https://github.com/toddbluhm/ts-standard)
 - `npm test` make sure all tests pass
-- `npm run test-cover` make sure the coverage has not decreased from current master
+- `npm run coverage` make sure the coverage has not decreased from current master